cala21/CSCI5828/homework01.md

 *In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.*

 ####Abstractions
-developing abstractions that break the problem down into something that is understandable
-• and/or
-• by using abstractions developed by others
-• The file system?
-An abstraction.
-A database?
-An abstraction.
-Twitter’s API?
-An abstraction.
-Your own Employee class?
-An abstraction.
+Abstraction is a praxis that developers use to avoid repetitions of a certain structure.
+It is an important part of software engineering because it breaks the problem down into something that is easier to understand.
+Examples of abstractions are databases, APIs etc… .

 ####Conversations
-Conversation is the dialog that happens amongst a group of people.
-It is what we need to understand a problem and we need to solve it, when we need to understand a part of code that another developer created, when we need to write code3, when we need to make sure every part of the software we wrote is working properly.
+Conversation is the verbal interaction that happens amongst a group of people.
+It is what we need to understand a problem, to solve it, to understand a part of code that another developer created, to write code and to make sure every part of the software we wrote is working properly.

 ####Specification
+Specification is a detailed layout of the component described; it describes requirements (functional and non-functional), “*it includes design, code, test plan and life cycles*” (slides week 1.)
+It is important in software engineering because it provides the engineers with the needed knowledge to develop a successful product.

 ####Translation
-The work of software engineering is one of translation, from one specification to another; from one level of abstraction to another; from one set of structures to another
+In software engineering a developer is mainly a translator.
+The translation happens, indeed, continuously amongst specifications, abstractions and structures.
+Translation makes the product scalable, available and flexible.

 ####Iteration
-The work of software engineering is done iteratively; step by step until we are “done”
+Iteration is defined as the repetition of a certain task/action/procedure.
+Both in programming and in the development phase iteration constitutes the cell of the project.
+“The work of a software engineering is done iteratively” (slides week 1), the behavior of a program is mostly iterative.
+Iteration defines a methodology and thus a behavioral praxis.